ALL THE TIME IN THE WORLD

 The Making of a Serial Memoir

 The COVID-19 pandemic changed so much.
-I watched as musicians from around the world posted home performances online to help break the tedium of self-isolation, but I’d been away from music for too long to contribute.
+I watched as musicians from around the world posted home performance videos online, to help break the tedium of self-isolation for people.
+I wanted to contribute something myself, but I’d been away from music for too long to perform.
 I was 300 pages into the book about my life, though, and I could pull out the Dan stories to share with his fans.

-There were enough chapters in Part I to last a few months and, surely by then they’d have figured out how to halt the spread of the virus.
-I was going to post the stories on my website, but that might look like I was trying to use Dan’s name to draw traffic to my own work.
-So instead, I decided to post them here, on his website, every Friday just after midnight.
+There were enough chapters to last a few months and, surely by then the virus would be under control.
+I considered posting the stories on my website, but that might look like I was trying to use Dan’s name to draw traffic to my own work.
+So, instead, I put them here, on Dan’s website.
+I began posting in April, every Friday just after midnight.

-Visits to the site went up 1,732 percent, with spikes on Friday nights.
-After reading the latest chapter, many visitors explored other pages.
-I began getting email from people who had never heard Dan’s music before - new fans, young fans; it’s a legacy-keeper’s dream come true.
+Visits to the site went up 1,732 percent.
+After reading the latest chapter, many visitors explored other pages on our extensive website.
+Long-time fans were listening to the old CDs with a new understanding, now that they were hearing the stories behind the songs.
+I began getting email from people who had never heard some of the songs before; old fans, new fans, young fans; it was a legacy-keeper’s dream come true.

-It’s going to be a challenge, writing new chapters with a weekly deadline, but I survived bigger challenges and each one opened a new door.
-If I hadn’t gone through the madness at the ranch, I wouldn’t have started a memoir.
+It’s going to be a challenge, writing new chapters with a weekly deadline, but I’ve made it through bigger challenges and each one has opened a new door.
+If I hadn’t gone through the madness at the ranch, I wouldn’t have started this book.
 If the pandemic hadn’t happened, I wouldn’t be sharing it with you now.
-I hope each story will be a new color and every word a brushstroke, until you have a portrait of Dan in your mind full of feeling, depth and texture.
+I hope each story will be a new color; every word a brushstroke, until you have a portrait of Dan in your mind full of feeling, depth and texture.

 Please open the next door and continue on this journey with me.

 Posted June 27th.
 2020 Copyright ©Jean Fogelberg 2020